tldr-pages/tldr/pages/linux/pw-link.md

 > Manage links between ports in PipeWire.
 > More information: <https://gitlab.freedesktop.org/pipewire/pipewire/-/wikis/Virtual-Devices>.

-- List all audio output and input ports with their ids:
+- List all audio output and input ports with their IDs:

 `pw-link --output --input --ids`